CaptainCodeman/afero-datastore/readme.md

 ## Known Issues

+Afero isn't (yet) compatible with AppEngine Standard due to direct import of "syscall" but I have a fork that hides these behind build flags so that it can be used on the platform.

 Some of the operations currently don't keep the session cache of files updated (but the tests pass and publishing via Hugo runs fine).
 Also, closed files should be removed to avoid excessive memory use (more critical if running on the low-memory AppEngine frontend instances).

 Datastore is eventually consistent so some operations may not be immediately visible.
+Files are written on Close, so Directory operations will not always show newly created files (it typically works fine with Hugo).

 ## Enhancements

-Allow setting the datastore 'kind' to use - effectively different volumes within a namespace.
-Add support for memcache - see [nds](https://github.com/qedus/nds) package
+Improve usefulness of logging
+Add storage-level compression (i.e. transparent to the caller)